ermiasgelaye/Matplotlib-Challenge/README.md

 ## Solutions

-* The data was loaded, read, combined, duplicated removed and the clean data out put looks as follows
+* The data was loaded, read, combined, duplicate removed and the head (5 rows on the top)  clean data out put looks as follows

 <table border="1" class="dataframe">
   <thead>